MMadugula2025/HERcapital/README.md

 **Smart card recommendations, credit-building goals, and community — built for first-year students figuring out money for the first time.**

-Wallit helps students pick the right card at the moment they spend, ties that habit to a real credit-score roadmap, and turns saved money into an early start on investing — all wrapped in a mobile app built with Expo/React Native.
+HERcapital helps students pick the right card at the moment they spend, ties that habit to a real credit-score roadmap, and turns saved money into an early start on investing — all wrapped in a mobile app built with Expo/React Native.

 ---